 Barracks were built on the Great Wall to house soldiers who stood guard to defend China from attack from the north.
 Wide moats were build outside the wall to make approach even more difficult.
 Watch towers and beacon towers were built to send smoke signals, a sign of danger.
 When the people saw smoke rising from the wall, they knew the enemy was approaching from the north.
 Other soldiers ran to assist the soldiers on wall to stop the enemy from entering China.

-The ancient Greeks were so impressed with the Great Wall that they named it one of the seven wonders of the world, now referred to as one of the seven wonders of the ancient world!
-The truth is, the Great Wall did not work very well as a defensive barrier.
+After all that work and all that time, the truth is that the Great Wall did not work very well as a defensive barrier.
 There were too many open areas and the wall kept decaying.
 It is still decaying today.
 Over the years, roads have been cut through the wall.
 The government of China continually attempts to keep the wall from further damage.
 It is quite a job, as you can imagine!

 Today, a great deal of the Great Wall still stands.
 You can visit it.
 You can stand on it.
 You can walk for miles on it.
 You can even see it from space!
 It is the largest man made structure in the world.
 It attracts thousands of visitors every day.